-Related Concepts: What is Academic Dishonesty?; Academic Writing Prose Style; Editing; Proofreading; Revision; Rhetorical Analysis; Rhetorical Reasonings; Rhetorical Stance
+Related Concepts: What is Academic Dishonesty?; Academic Writing – How to Write for the Academic Community; Editing; Plagiarism; Proofreading; Revision; Rhetorical Analysis; Rhetorical Reasoning; Rhetorical Stance; Standard Written English; Style

 How to Revise

-Some exigencies require substantive revision whereas others require moderate or light revision.
+Some situations require substantive revision whereas others require moderate or light revision.
 For instance,

-- if your writing an essay for class and it constitutes a major part of your grade, then you may need to spend considerable time revising it
+- if you are writing an essay for class and it constitutes a major part of your grade, then you may need to spend considerable time revising it

-- if you’re writing a proposal to a client for a big job, you know you cannot rest until your prose demonstrates that you understand the clients’ perspective.
+- if you are writing a proposal to a client for a big job, you know you cannot rest until your writing demonstrates that you understand the clients’ perspective

-- if you’re writing an email to a friend, your discourse is likely to be more informal, dialogic than if you’re writing academic or workplace discourse.
-Thus, a lot of the time pretty skilled writers may only quickly glance at their work from a critical perspective.
+- if you are writing an email to a friend, your discourse is likely to be more informal than if you are writing to an academic or professional audience.

 - In personal settings,